statichunt/statichunt/content/ssg/hugo.md

 examples_draft: false
 draft: false
 ---

 Hugo is a popular static site generator written in Go.
 It's simple to use and easy to learn, making it a popular choice for developers who want to build a website without having to learn complex coding languages.
+Hugo isHugo is a popular static site generator written in Go.
+It's simple to use and easy to learn, making it a popular choice for developers who want to build a website without having to learn complex coding languages.
+Explore Hugo templates to get started quickly.
 Hugo is open source and free to use.